PennLINC/docker_R/README.md

 https://hub.docker.com/r/pennlinc/docker_r

-Descriptions of tagged versions of this Docker image can be found in [Releases.md](Releases.md).
+Descriptions of tagged versions of this Docker image can be found on [Releases page](https://github.com/PennLINC/docker_R/releases).

 ## How to directly use the example Docker image?
 Please refer to the below section for [how to use as Singularity container on clusters](#step-6-use-as-singularity-container-on-clusters).